geovedi/book-notes/2012/the-universe-inside-you.en.md

 As we navigate through life, feeling dizzy reminds us of the delicate balance within our bodies and our connection to the world around us.
 It is a reminder that we are complex beings, exquisitely attuned to the forces acting upon us.
 By understanding the intricacies of dizziness and its underlying causes, we can take steps to safeguard our balance and harmony, ensuring that we continue to move through life with grace and steadiness.

 ## Two by two
-- Genes are segments of DNA that contain instructions for building and maintaining our bodies.
-- DNA, the blueprint of life, is a long chain of nucleotides, and the order of these nucleotides determines the genetic code.
-- Our traits, such as eye color, height, and susceptibility to certain diseases, are influenced by both genetic and environmental factors.
-- Genetic mutations can lead to variations in traits and are essential for evolution and diversity within species.
-- The Human Genome Project has provided valuable insights into the human genetic code, helping to understand genetic diseases and personalized medicine.
-- Inheritance patterns, such as dominant and recessive traits, determine how genes are passed from parents to offspring.
-- Epigenetics is the study of changes in gene activity caused by external factors, which can influence gene expression without altering the DNA sequence.

 Welcome to the world of genes, the molecular architects that shape who we are.
 Genes, those tiny packets of information housed within our DNA, hold the key to our individuality, influencing everything from our physical appearance to our susceptibility to certain diseases.
 They are the threads that weave the tapestry of life, guiding the formation and maintenance of our bodies in ways both subtle and profound.

 At the heart of it all lies the magnificent molecule known as DNA – deoxyribonucleic acid.
 This elegant double helix, first unraveled by James Watson and Francis Crick in 1953, serves as the blueprint of life, containing all the instructions needed to build and maintain living organisms.
 Comprising a long chain of nucleotides, each containing a sugar, phosphate, and one of four nitrogenous bases – adenine, thymine, cytosine, or guanine – DNA holds the secrets of our genetic code.